 ARTICLE IX.
 POWERS AND DUTIES OF THE BOARD OF DIRECTORS

 Section 1.
-The Board of Directors shall have power all powers provided in the Association’s governing documents and applicable Florida law, including but not limited to the following: (a) to call special meetings of the members whenever it deems necessary and it shall call a meeting at any time upon written request of one-fourth (1/4) of the voting membership as provided in Article XIII, Section 2; (b) to appoint and remove at pleasure all offices, agents and employees of the Association, prescribe their duties, fix their compensation, and require of them such security and fidelity bond as it may deem expedient.
+The Board of Directors shall have all powers provided in the Association’s governing documents and applicable Florida law, including but not limited to the following: (a) to call special meetings of the members whenever it deems necessary and it shall call a meeting at any time upon written request of one-fourth (1/4) of the voting membership as provided in Article IV, Section 5; (b) to appoint and remove at pleasure all offices, agents and employees of the Association less those specified in Art XI, Sect 9, prescribe their duties, fix their compensation, and require of them such security and fidelity bond as it may deem expedient.
 The Board of Directors shall not employ any Officer of Director of the Association in any capacity whatsoever; (c) to establish, levy and assess, and collect the assessments or charges referred to in the Association’s governing documents; (d) to adopt and publish rules and regulations governing the use of the common properties and facilities and the personal conduct of the members and their guests thereon; (e) to exercise for the Association all powers, duties and authority vesting in or delegated to this Association, except those reserved to the meeting or to members in the covenants; (f) in the event that any member of the Board of Directors of this Association shall be absent from three (3) consecutive regular meetings of the Board of Directors, the Board may be action taken at the meeting during which said absence occurs, declare the office of said absent Director to be vacant.

 Section 2.
-It shall be the duty of the Board of Directors (a) To cause to be kept a complete record of all its acts and corporate affairs and to present a statement thereof at a special meeting when such is requested in writing by one-fourth (1/4) of the voting agents and employees of this Association and to see that their duties are properly applicable to the Properties, (1) to fix the amount of the assessment against each lot (property) for each assessment period at least thirty days in advance of such date or period and, at the same time; (2) to prepare a roster of the properties and assessments applicable thereto which shall be kept in the office of the Association and shall be open to inspection by any member to the extent required by Florida law, and, at the same time; (3) to send the written notice of each assessment to every owner subject thereto; and (4) to issue, or to cause an appropriate officer to issue, upon demand by any person a certificate setting forth whether any assessment has been paid.
+It shall be the duty of the Board of Directors (a) To cause to be kept a complete record of all its acts and corporate affairs and to present a statement thereof at a special meeting when such is requested in writing by one-fourth (1/4) of the voting members of this Association and to see that their duties are properly applicable to the Properties, (b) to fix the amount of the assessment against each lot (property) for each assessment period at least thirty days in advance of such date or period and, at the same time; (c) to prepare a roster of the properties and assessments applicable thereto which shall be kept in the office of the Association and shall be open to inspection by any member to the extent required by Florida law, and, at the same time; (d) to send the written notice of each assessment to every owner subject thereto; and (e) to issue, or to cause an appropriate officer to issue, upon demand by any person a certificate setting forth whether any assessment has been paid.
 Such certificates shall be conclusive evidence of any assessment therein stated to have been paid.